 True Food Kitchen

-After shopping the airy Scottsdale Quarter, your best way to refuel is health-conscious fare from True Food Kitchen.
-The spacious wraparound patio borders walkways lined with palm trees, and sports its own garden of potted plants.
-Cozy up in plush green chairs to the tables with fire pits for refreshing juices, teas, cooling margaritas and a spread of entrees infused with ingredients such as kale, quinoa, seabuckthorn and acai.
+After shopping the airy Scottsdale Quarter or Biltmore Fashion Park, your best for health-conscious refueling is True Food Kitchen.
+The spacious wraparound patios border palm trees-lined walkways, sporting its own garden of potted plants.
+Cozy up in plush green chairs to the tables with fire pits (Scottsdale Quarter location) for refreshing juices and teas, craft cocktails and a spread of entrees that incorporate ingredients ranging from kale and quinoa to grass-fed steak and jackfruit.

 Authentic and atmospheric, this Old Town Scottsdale restaurant lures diners with an award-winning patio.
 Highlights are shady 100-year-old pecan trees, and comfortable outdoor temperatures year-round, courtesy of aptly places heaters and misters.
 Twinkling globe lights set the mood for a beautiful night while you dig into house-made tortillas and a selection of 120 tequilas.